Headline (film)

 Headline is a 1944 British thriller film directed by John Harlow and starring David Farrar, Anne Crawford, William Hartnell and John Stuart.
-It was based on the 1933 novel Reporter! by Ken Attiwill.
+It was written by Ralph Gilbert Bettison and Maisie Sharman based on the 1933 novel Reporter! by Ken Attiwill.
 Its plot involves a crime reporter who searches for a mystery woman who has witnessed a murder.

+Plot

+Crime reporter 'Brookie' Brooks is instructed by Ellington, his editor, to find the mystery woman who was in Paul Grayson's flat when Grayson murdered another woman.
+The mystery woman turns out to be Ellington's wife, and she is now being blackmailed by Grayson.
+Brooks uncovers the truth and succeeds in protecting Ellington from scandal.

+Production

 It was shot at the Riverside Studios in Hammersmith.
 The film's sets were designed by the art director James Carter.